IKEA Billy: History

-In 2009, Bloomberg instigated a "Billy bookcase index", as an alternative to the Big Mac index, to compare relative price levels in different countries around the world.
+In 2009, Bloomberg initiated a "Billy bookcase index", as an adjunct to the Big Mac index, to compare relative price levels in different countries around the world.

 From 2011 to 2014, Billy was available as a 40 cm deep variant alongside the standard 28 cm deep versions.

 In 2014, reinforced shelves and rounded edges were introduced.

 In 2020, IKEA began reworking the bookcase, switching from wood veneer to paper foil and replacing metal nails with plastic fasteners.

-IKEA began producing the reworked version in 2022.
+In 2022, IKEA began producing the reworked version of the bookcase.

 Sales

-IKEA estimates that on average one Billy bookcase is sold every five seconds.
+As of 2020 IKEA estimates that on average one Billy bookcase is sold every five seconds.
 In 2009, IKEA stated that they had sold 41 million of the bookcases.
 In 2017, the BBC reported that sales had exceeded 60 million units.
 By 2023, IKEA had sold over 140 million units.